 3. Find alien creatures on a night time bug tour

-One of our absolute favourite trips during our stay in Drake Bay.
-We did this tour directly with Tracie the bug lady & we highly recommend you do the same.
+One of my absolute favourite trips during the stay in Drake Bay.
+I did this tour directly with Tracie the bug lady & I highly recommend you do the same.
 The jungle in Costa Rica comes alive at night and you’d never realise how much amazing wildlife is there until going on a tour like this.
 Expect spiders, snakes, bats, frogs, insects, possums and incredible stories of how each creature has adapted to their environment.
 Cost: $40USD pp

 4. Swim with bioluminescent plankton

-This has been on our life goals list for a long time and Costa Rica is one of the places you can do it.
+This has been on my life goals list for a long time and Costa Rica is one of the places you can do it.
 Imagine getting in the sea at night and seeing plankton light up fluorescent blue with every stroke you take.
-Whilst it wasn’t exactly as we expected (we had visions of being surrounded by milky blue light) it was still a worthwhile experience.
+Whilst it wasn’t exactly as I expected (I had visions of being surrounded by milky blue light) it was still a worthwhile experience.
 Make sure you do this around a new moon.
-We booked our trip through Pachecotours.
+I booked this trip through Pachecotours.
 Cost: $15USD pp

 5. Day hike the beach trek along Drake Bay